ethereum-optimism/optimism/docs/op-stack/src/docs/releases/bedrock/explainer.md

 ![Bedrock](https://dev.optimism.io/content/images/size/w2000/2022/12/bedrock-BLUE.jpg)

-Bedrock is the name of the first ever official release of the OP Stack, which is a set of free and open-source modular components that work together to power Optimism.
+Bedrock is the name of the first ever official release of the OP Stack codebase, which is a set of free and open-source modular components that work together to power Optimism.

 - To understand what is in the Bedrock release, keep reading.
 - To develop on Optimism Mainnet, which will upgrade its infrastructure to the Bedrock release, read the docs.